100 Handwriting Tips and Tricks Free Printables

 You can use some occupational therapy handwriting tricks to help with common messy writing issues.

-Handwriting Tricks
+100 Handwriting Tips and Tricks

 I wanted to put together a few handwriting tricks that we pediatric occupational therapists (and by that I mean OTs AND OTAs!) use day in and day out to support kids with handwriting challenges.
 These writing tips are some of the tricks you’ll see a school based OT pull out of “thin air”.
 Meanwhile, this is just the beginning of the OT tips and tricks we have up our therapy sleeves!
 I hope these help!